Bilal-Nadeem-Ahmed/My-StarWars-App/README.md

-# starwars
+# My Starwars App

 A basic web application built with vue 3 and vuetify.
-It uses the starwars api found here : https://swapi.info/people.
+It uses the starwars api found [here](https://swapi.info/people).
 It displays a list of characters, allows users to view more details and submit a review.
 Currently when submitting a review , it goes to a nonexistant endpoint so returns an error.
-There is also a branch named 'my-api' which can be used with the backend found here: https://github.com/Bilal-Nadeem-Ahmed/StarWarsApi.
+There is also a branch named 'my-api' which can be used with the backend found [here](https://github.com/Bilal-Nadeem-Ahmed/StarWarsApi).

 This has a basic endpoint called characters that returns the same data.
 It is just a small application that demonstrates a simple controller and in memory caching with a few simple tests. if i had time id organise the data coming back and add more to the front end to that a user could view more information about things like vehicles, species and so on.